phoenixframework/phoenix/guides/deployment/docker.md

-# Introduction to Deployments with docker
+# Introduction to Deployments with Docker

 First things first, we need a running application to deploy it.
 If you don't yet have one, head to [Up and Running Guide](up_and_running.html).

-Docker enables you to deploy to the platform of your choice AWS, Google cloud, Digital ocean...
+Docker enables you to deploy to the platform of your choice: AWS, Google Cloud, Digital Ocean...

-In this guide we will cover a simple deployement to a single machine.
-There are two steps for that.
+In this guide we will cover a simple deployment to a single machine.
+There are two steps for that:

 - Building an image
   Docker defines images and container.
 An image is a set of definitions for an environement (installed libraries...).
 A container is a running instance of an image.
 One of the intricacy of building an image is handling environement variables.